Scrut1ny/Hardware-Guide/README.md

 ## Troubleshooting

 <details>
-<summary>EZ Debug LED shows "VGA" LED light - No display and failure to boot into UEFI/BIOS</summary>
+<summary>Troubleshooting Tips for "VGA" LED Light Issue (No Display/Failure to Boot into UEFI/BIOS):</summary>

 **Solutions:**

+- Verify cable connections; ensure all are securely in place.
+- Clear the CMOS.
 - Check if your CPU supports iGPU (Integrated Graphics); attempt to get output from the motherboard instead of the GPU.
-- Verify cable connections; ensure all are securely in place.
 - Attempt taking out the GPU, cleaning the pins, and blowing out all dust, etc., then reinserting the GPU.
 - Troubleshoot RAM issues; try booting with 1 or 2 RAM sticks, testing different sticks as one may be faulty.
-- Clear the CMOS.
 - If the motherboard is potentially bricked, update the UEFI/BIOS by placing a fresh image on a flash drive.
 Connect it to the Flash BIOS port in the I/O port area and use the Flash BIOS Button if available.
-If you don't have this option, you will have to acquire a new motherboard.
+If you don't have this option, you will have to replace the UEFI firmware chip on the motherboard or just acquire a new motherboard.
 - If possible, check how the GPU acts in another currently working system.
 - [NVIDIA GPU Firmware Update Tool for DisplayID](https://nvidia.custhelp.com/app/answers/detail/a_id/5233/~/nvidia-gpu-firmware-update-tool-for-displayid) - [Download Link](https://us.download.nvidia.com/Windows/uefi/firmware/1.1/NVIDIA_DisplayID_Firmware_Updater_1.1-x64.exe)